 There are also many antique items and decorated kitchenware.

 That is quite an impressive clock.
 I have seen watches with Hebrew letters instead of numbers, but this one also has the signs of the twelve tribes of Israel:

-Not sure I can even call this as furniture, it is art:
+Not sure I can even call this furniture.
+It is art:

 You can also find different craftsmen corners.
-In these corners, you can see the tools and other items these craftsmen used.
+In this area, you can see the tools and other items these craftsmen used.
 That is the hat maker corner:

 Photo at locksmith corner:

 The pre-washing machine era:

 Treasures in the Walls Museum is a lovely small place, and the amount of time you spend inside depends on your age and how nostalgic you are.
 The average duration of my previous visits is about one hour.
 And I should also note that there are almost no explanations inside this museum.